•

 307 is a server-side redirect indicating a temporary redirect.
 Basically, it’s a newer and technically cleaner alternative to 302.

-Its use cases are the same as for HTTP 302 — it’s applied for marketing aims most of all.
-Use it if you need a client to follow a redirect and search engines to index both old and new URLs.
+The use cases for temporary redirects are the same as for HTTP 302 — it’s applied for marketing aims most of all.
+Use it if you need a client to follow a redirect and search engines to index both old and new pages.

-As you may have guessed, such redirection is not supposed to pass much or any PageRank.
+As you may have guessed, such internal redirection is not supposed to pass much or any PageRank.

 308 is a server-side redirect indicating that the page is moved permanently.
 It is almost the same as 301 but, again, technically cleaner.

-This type of redirection can be used for the same purposes as 301: when moving a domain or a page permanently, changing the site structure or its protocol.
+Permanent redirects can be used for the same purposes as 301 redirect: when moving a domain or a page permanently, changing the website structure or its protocol.
 Plus, you should use it when moving a very complex website with a lot of submission forms.

-When you use this redirect, you tell search engines to replace your old page with the new one for good.
+When you use permanent redirects, you tell search engines to replace your old page with the new one for good.
 That means PageRank is passed with this redirect.

 If it’s 1 second or more, it is called delayed meta refresh.
 Here is how users see it: